-Ratings on Semi-annual Reports are based upon neatness,

-. accuracy and promptness of receipt.
+Ratings on Semi-annual Reports are based upon neatness, accuracy and promptness of receipt.

 Ratings on Equipment Reports are based upon the same considerations, together with the manner in which the idea of giving a correct record of the equipment of the command is carried out.
-This report does not relate in any way to property rights, but serves only as a basis for rating the command.
+This report does not relate in any way to properly rights, but serves only as a basis for rating the command.
+Rating on equipment is apportioned as follows: Ordnance,

-but serves only as a basis for rating the command.
-Rating on equipment is apportioned as follows:-Ordnance, 50 points; Canvas, 25 points; Uniform according to Regulations, 15 points; additional Quartermasters stores, (blankets, ponchos, haversacks and overcoats), 10 points.
+Rating on equipment is apportioned as follows: Ordnance, 50 points; Canvas, 25 points; Uniform according to Regulations, 15 points; additional Quartermasters stores, (blankets, ponchos, haversacks and overcoats), 10 points.
 To secure the full rating in any of these counts, the number must equal the number of enlisted men shown on the May report.

-The mean of the Regimental Ratings constitutes 80 per cent of the Brigade or Department Rating-the remaining 20 per cent being alloted to the per centage of the command turned out in regular annual tour of field service-one point for each five per cent of the command so mobilized.
+The mean of the Regimental Ratings constitutes 80 per cent of the Brigade or Department Rating-the remaining 20 per cent being alloted to the per centage of the command turned out in regular annual tour of field service-one point for each five per cent of the command so mobilized.~

-DEPARTMENT OF NEW JERSEY.
+DEPARTMENT OF NEW JERSEY,

+EQUIPMENT.